melmelmorales/team_one/README.md

 ## Script Locations

 Nestor's scripts can be found at "Nes/NesGomezFinal.ipynb".
-Images can be found in the at "Nes/Images".
-Initial dataset and generates ubset for each visualization can be found at "Nes/Data".
+Images can be found in "Nes/Images".
+Initial dataset and generated subset for each visualization can be found in "Nes/Data".

 Renee's scripts can be found in the "Renee_Perez" Folder.
 The "RP.Age_Notebook.ipynb" and the "RP.Top_Correlations.ipynb".